Scientific Name

 Description

-Kalanchoe marmorata is an attractive succulent with erect or decumbent stems and beautiful glaucous grey-green leaves often spotted purple.
-It grows up to 4 feet (1.2 m) tall.
-Leaves are up to 8 inches (20 cm) long and 5 inches (12.5 cm) wide.
-Flowers are star-shaped, white, sometimes tinged with pink, and appear arranged in up to 1 foot (30 cm) long paniculate cymes from winter to early spring.
+Kalanchoe marmorata is an attractive succulent with erect or decumbent stems with beautiful glaucous grey-green leaves often spotted purple.
+It can grow up to 4.3 feet (1.3 m) tall.
+The leaves are obovate or subcircular, measuring up to 8 inches (20 cm) long and 5 inches (12.5 cm) wide.
+Margins of the leaves are entire, undulate, create, or serrate.

 Hardiness